 AFTRS is thrilled to see short film Gorgo win Best Short Film at the 2025 AACTA Industry Gala on the Gold Coast on Wednesday night.
-It is a groundbreaking win for the Master of Arts: Screen production in such a prominent category, and adds to the celebration of AFTRS students and alumni taking home a total of five awards across four categories.
+It is a groundbreaking win for the Master of Arts: Screen production in such a prominent category, and adds to the celebration of AFTRS students and alumni taking home a total of nine awards across four categories.

 The 2025 AACTA Industry Awards Gala, hosted by Stephen Curry, kicked off a five-day celebration of the Australian screen industry at the Home of the Arts (HOTA), providing an inclusive, engaging forum to create, shape, share, discuss and recognise outstanding screen content.
+The Wednesday event was followed by the AACTA Awards Ceremony on Friday, hosted by AACTA President Russell Crowe.

 Gorgo – written by Danielle Stamoulos, directed by Veniamin Gialouris and produced by Katie Amos – tells the story of Medousa, an arranged Greek bride bound for Australia, who discovers a monstrous secret that threatens to tear apart her best friend’s promise of sisterhood.